 Freelance writers rarely get detailed and constructive feedback on their work, and many don’t have a network of professionals they can ask for help.
 When a writer is rejected by an editor, they often aren’t told why.

 This 100% online workshop is designed to fill that gap.
-Through a series of six interactive group sessions with award-winning journalist and UBC instructor Jennifer Van Evra (CBC, Globe and Mail, Condé Nast, Harvard Business Review, and many more), you get to polish your ideas and pitches, hone your writing and target different markets, and ask plenty of questions along the way.
+Through a series of six interactive group sessions (one session every three weeks) with award-winning journalist and UBC instructor Jennifer Van Evra (CBC, Globe and Mail, Condé Nast, Harvard Business Review, and many more), you get to polish your ideas and pitches, hone your writing and target different markets, and ask plenty of questions along the way.

 One week before each workshop, submit a piece of writing — an article, query letter, blog post, first-person story, press release, newsletter piece or any other non-fiction writing — then receive constructive feedback in a safe, supportive and fun environment.
 Each student will have the opportunity to submit a total of four items.
 They can be rough drafts, finished pieces, or anywhere in between.

 During the workshop, you’ll get detailed written feedback from your instructor, as well as from other participants.
 In weeks you don’t submit, you still benefit from hearing invaluable feedback on other participants’ work, which you can apply to your own writing.
 The course also includes a lively online discussion forum where participants can ask questions and interact between classes.
 And in one class, a Canadian editor will review submissions and share their thoughts and advice.